NTI Consultation Partners (NCP)

 - Assessment Planning, Self-Study, Interim Reports, Mock Site Visits

 Our team strives to develop a customized approach on all levels.
-Through our unique partnership we help schools and programs across the nation meet their curricular development needs.
-Here are three of our most popular packages.
+Through our unique partnership we help schools and programs across the nation meet their goals for growth and success.
+Here are some of our most popular packages.

-- Accreditation Preparation: one trip for 2 days onsite + 20 hours of reading, researching, writing
+- Accreditation Preparation - one trip for 2 days at your campus + 20 hours of reading, researching, writing

-- Accreditation Complete: two trips for 4 days onsite + 30 hours of reading, researching, writing
+- Accreditation Complete - two trips (each trip is 2 days) at your campus+ 30 hours of reading, researching, writing

 Hilda Alcindor, PhD (hon.)
 BA, RN, FAAN